laszloszurok/tulyp/README.md

 Without arguments it performs checks automatically, as needed.

+Lyrics are saved under `~/.cache/lyrics/artist-title`.
+If there are cached lyrics for a song, no queries will be executed and lyrics will be served from the cache.

 ## Requirements

 * `bat` to display the lyrics (it is available in most linux distributions default repositories)